HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 ![Illustration with a cartoon capacitor and inductor, clearly fraternal twins](../../../images/illus/inducticap.svg) {.img-pgcap .float-right}

-Just as a battery stores energy chemically, capacitors and inductors also store energy — but in completely different ways.
-These components are like siblings: they complement each other while having their own unique characteristics.

-##### Capacitors: Electric Field Energy Storage
+A battery stores energy chemically.
+Capacitors and inductors also store energy, and they do it with fields rather than chemistry — and they each use a different kind of field.
+That's the one big thing to know about these two components, and it's most of what the exam asks.

+##### Capacitors

 > **Key Information:**
-> - A capacitor stores energy in an *electric field*{{< link id="T6A04" >}}
+> - A capacitor stores energy in an *electric field*. {{< link id="T6A04" >}}
-> - A capacitor consists of *conductive surfaces (usually metal plates) separated by an insulator*.
-This physical structure is fundamental to how capacitors work and is frequently tested.{{< link id="T6A05" >}}
+> - A capacitor consists of *conductive surfaces (usually metal plates) separated by an insulator*. {{< link id="T6A05" >}}

+The physical structure — two conductors with an insulator between them — is what gives a capacitor its ability to hold a charge.
+Put a voltage across the plates and charge builds up on them, creating an electric field between the plates that stores energy.
+Remove the voltage and the stored energy stays there until something gives it somewhere to go.

-*Capacitors* come in various shapes and sizes, from tiny ceramic discs to large cylindrical types.
-Their capacity to store charge is measured in farads (F), though most radio circuits use microfarads (µF) or picofarads (pF).
+Capacitors come in all sorts of shapes and sizes, from tiny ceramic discs to large cylindrical cans.
+Their storage capacity is measured in *farads (F)*, though most real-world radio circuits use much smaller values — microfarads (µF) or picofarads (pF).

-In amateur radio, capacitors are used to:
+In amateur radio, capacitors show up in a lot of roles:

-1. Smooth out fluctuations in power supplies (AC to DC converters)
+1. Smoothing out fluctuations in power supplies (converting AC into clean DC)
-2. Block unwanted signals or noise, including keeping RF out of audio circuits
+2. Blocking unwanted signals or noise, including keeping RF out of audio circuits
-3. Help select or tune specific frequencies in a circuit
+3. Helping select or tune specific frequencies in a circuit

-##### Inductors: Magnetic Field Energy Storage
+WARNING: Capacitors often retain charge for a time after you disconnect power - we'll cover this more in Chapter 5, but messing around with recently-powered capacitors can be pretty dangerous!

+##### Inductors

 > **Key Information:**
-> - Inductors store energy in a magnetic field {{< link id="T6A06" >}}
+> - Inductors store energy in a *magnetic field*. {{< link id="T6A06" >}}
-> - They are typically constructed as a *coil of wire* {{< link id="T6A07" >}}
+> - They are typically constructed as a *coil of wire*. {{< link id="T6A07" >}}
 > - They are *used with capacitors* to make a *resonant circuit*. {{< link id="T6D08" >}}

-While capacitors store energy in an electric field, *inductors* store energy in a magnetic field that forms around the coil when current flows through it.
-This complementary relationship makes them perfect partners in radio circuits.
+Where a capacitor stores energy in an electric field between plates, an *inductor* stores it in a magnetic field that forms around a coil of wire when current flows through it.
+That's why nearly every inductor you'll see looks like a coil — the coil shape concentrates the magnetic field and makes the storage effect stronger.

-*Inductors* play important roles in radio circuits, including:
-1. Signal filtering
-2. Impedance matching
-3. Energy storage

-Together, capacitors and inductors form the foundation of tuned circuits that select specific frequencies — the heart of radio technology.
+Inductors play a few important roles in radio circuits, including signal filtering, impedance matching, and (together with capacitors) forming the *resonant circuits* that let a radio select one specific frequency out of the many it's receiving.
+That last one is a big deal — it's how your radio picks a station out of the noise, and we'll come back to it in later chapters.

+In terms of retaining charge, Inductors behave differently from Capacitors: they store energy only while current is flowing.
+Break the current path suddenly, though, and the collapsing field can produce a brief high-voltage spike — usually managed by the circuit, but worth knowing about.

-#### Understanding Circuit Configurations
+#### Potentiometers

-> **Key Information:** The fundamental differences between series and parallel circuits are:
-> - In *series circuits*, current is the same through all components {{< link id="T5D13" >}}
-> - In *parallel circuits*, voltage is the same across all components. {{< link id="T5D14" >}}

-These two circuit types behave very differently:
-- **Series Circuits**: Components are connected end-to-end in a single path.
-If one component fails, the entire circuit stops functioning.
-- **Parallel Circuits**: Components are connected across the same two points.
-If one path fails, current can still flow through the other paths.

-#### Potentiometers: The Adjustable Resistors

 > **Key Information:** A *potentiometer is used to control resistance* {{< link id="T6A03" >}} and is often used as a *volume control*. {{< link id="T6A02" >}}

-A *potentiometer* is a variable resistor.
-As you turn the knob or slide the control, the resistance changes.
-In amateur radio, they are commonly used for:
+A *potentiometer* is a resistor you can adjust.
+As you turn the knob or slide the control, the resistance changes — which makes it useful anywhere you want a continuously-variable setting rather than a fixed value.
+In amateur radio, they commonly show up as:

-1. Volume control
+1. Volume controls
-2. Adjusting transmit power levels
-3. Adjusting the squelch control

-#### Switches: The Circuit Controllers
+2. Squelch controls
+3. Transmit power adjustments

+#### Switches

 > **Key Information:**
-> * For your exam, you need to know about an *SPDT (Single Pole, Double Throw) switch*.
-This type of switch allows *a single circuit to be switched between one of two other circuits*.{{< link id="T6A08" >}}
+> * An *SPDT (Single Pole, Double Throw) switch* allows *a single circuit to be switched between one of two other circuits*. {{< link id="T6A08" >}}
-> * You will also need to be able to *identify a SPST (Single Pole, Single Throw) switch on a circuit diagram*. {{< link id="T6A09" >}}
+> * You'll also need to recognize an *SPST (Single Pole, Single Throw) switch* on a circuit diagram. {{< link id="T6A09" >}}

 ![Diagram of a SPST switch](../../../images/s2-1-spst-switch.svg) {.img-small .float-right .mb-1 .img-bw}
 ![Diagram of a SPDT switch](../../../images/s2-1-spdt-switch.svg) {.img-small .float-right .clear .img-bw}

+Switches are described using two terms:

+- **Poles**: how many separate circuits the switch controls
+- **Throws**: how many positions each circuit can be connected to

-A SPST switch is a simple on/off switch that controls one input.
-A SPDT switch is similar, but instead of merely turning the input on or off it switches it between two outputs.
-Think of an SPDT switch like a railroad track switch with one input track (the pole) that can connect to either of two output tracks (the throws).
-When you flip the switch, you're choosing which output track the input will connect to.
+So an SPST (Single Pole, Single Throw) switch is your classic on/off switch — one circuit, one position (besides off).
+An SPDT (Single Pole, Double Throw) switch is similar, but instead of just on/off, it routes the one input between two possible outputs.
+Think of it like a railroad switch with one incoming track (the pole) that can connect to either of two outgoing tracks (the throws).

-Switches are described using two key terms:
-- **Poles**: The number of separate circuits a switch can control
-- **Throws**: The number of positions each circuit can be connected to

-For example, in an SPDT switch:
-- Single Pole: Controls one circuit
-- Double Throw: Can connect that circuit to either of two positions

-In amateur radio, switches are crucial for:
-1. Turning equipment on and off
-2. Selecting between different antennas
-3. Changing bands or modes on a transceiver
-4. Activating or deactivating specific features of a radio

-#### Putting it together

-Understanding these passive components - resistors, capacitors, inductors, potentiometers, and switches - is crucial for grasping how electronic circuits work.
-They're the building blocks that allow your radio equipment to function, controlling and shaping electrical signals in precise ways.
-As you continue your journey in amateur radio, you'll encounter these components again and again, each time gaining a deeper appreciation for their roles in making radio communication possible.
+In amateur radio, switches show up for things like turning equipment on and off, selecting between antennas, changing bands or modes on a transceiver, and activating features like noise blankers or attenuators.

+---

+With components in hand, the next question is what else might be inside a radio — and that's where semiconductors come in.